- The scenery I caught a glimpse of from the train window was what made me decide on the location for the shoot.

 The scenery I caught a glimpse of from the train window was what made me decide on the location for the shoot.

-Every day on my commute to Takamatsu City on the JR Shikoku train, I find myself staring blankly out the window.
+On my daily commute to Takamatsu City on the JR Shikoku train, I often find myself idly gazing out the window.

-One spring day, cherry blossoms in full bloom suddenly caught my eye.
-The spot was Ninomiya Pond .
+One spring day, a sudden sight of cherry blossoms in full bloom caught my eye.
+The location was Niinomiya Pond .

-I thought, so I immediately went out to scout locations on a sunny day.
+I thought, and on a sunny day I immediately went to scout the location.

-Niimiya Pond is a quiet place despite being close to a residential area, and the cherry blossoms reflected on the pond's surface are beautiful, making it the perfect place to record an ambient video while walking.
-However, the cherry blossoms had already started to lose their leaves, and I had a hunch that I would only be able to shoot for a few more days.
+Niimiya Pond is a quiet place despite being near a residential area, and the reflection of the cherry blossoms on the pond's surface was beautiful, making it perfect for ambient video recording while walking.
+However, the cherry blossoms were already starting to turn into leafy trees, and I had a hunch that I would only be able to film there for a few more days.

 I visited on a day when rain was forecast, but ended up with a spring storm